 No. The goal is to replace the four buildings and improve the experience and functionality with a new museum building for the permanent collection.
 LACMA expanded its programs already in the last decade with the addition of approximately 100,000 sq. ft. on its West Campus when it opened the BCAM and Resnick Pavilion buildings.

-As analyzed in the FEIR, demolition and construction are expected to begin in late 2019 and be completed at the end of 2023.
+As analyzed in the FEIR demolition and construction are expected to begin in early 2020 and be completed at the end of 2023.

 The proposed new building will have a main exhibition gallery level that is elevated and supported by seven park-level, semi-transparent partially glass-enclosed “Pavilions,” which will seamlessly integrate the interiors with the surrounding park space.
 These Pavilions, which will include spaces for art display, retail and restaurants, a theater and public and education programs, will support the main gallery level of the building, opening up 3.5 acres of new public outdoor space (2.5 acres in Hancock Park and 1 acre in the Spaulding lot).
 The new building will occupy the space where the buildings to be demolished are located, will cross Wilshire Boulevard, and continue on the Spaulding Lot, which is currently used by Museum Associates for parking.